2010: Birdwatch magazine readers

 Cliff is fast developing a reputation as one of the top seabird guides in South Africa and regularly leads our pelagic trips from Cape Town.
 Cliff works for the City of Cape Town Nature Conservation and has been instrumental in securing new protected areas full of endangered plants and animals.
 He even found South Africa's first Snowy Egret near one of the reserves where he was working.
 Cliff is a very well-rounded naturalist and his interests range from amaryllid flora to snakes, and Cliff and his wife Suretha are among a small group of people ever to have found the beautiful Fisk's House Snake.
 He has birded across Africa and has co-led a Birding Africa tour to Cameroon.

-birding tour company customising tours for both world listers and
+tour company customising tours for both world listers and more relaxed

-butterflies, dragonflies, botany and other natural history aspects
+dragonflies, botany and other natural history aspects and will guide

-and will guide you to Africa's and Madagascar's most diverse birding
+you to Africa's and Madagascar's most diverse birding destinations.

-of African birds and birding areas is our greatest strength and
+birds and birding areas is our greatest strength and together we

-together we have rediscovered species, shared exciting observations
+have rediscovered species, shared exciting observations with the

-with the birding community and had a fun time exploring our home
+birding community and had a fun time exploring our home continent.

 books on where to find Southern Africa's and Madagascar's best